 The court is divided into several specialised divisions to handle cases more efficiently.
 The two main divisions are:

-• The Equity Division, which addresses matters of fairness and justice that may not be strictly covered by common law, dealing with issues such as trusts, estates, and fiduciary relationships.
+- The Equity Division addresses matters of fairness and justice that the common law does not strictly cover, including issues related to trusts, estates, and fiduciary relationships.

 The Common Law Division of the Supreme Court of NSW

 The Common Law Division deals with legal principles that have developed over centuries through judicial decisions, also known as case law or judge-made law.
-These principles are rooted in precedents, where past rulings on similar cases are used as a guide to determine the outcome of current cases.
+These principles rely on legal precedents, as courts use past rulings on similar cases to guide decisions in current matters.
 The Common Law Division primarily handles civil disputes and criminal cases.

 Types of Cases Handled by the Common Law Division

-• Personal Injury Claims: These claims involve situations where one party sues another for compensation due to physical or psychological injury, typically arising from accidents, negligence, or medical malpractice.
+- Personal Injury Claims: Claims involving compensation for physical or psychological injury arising from accidents, negligence, or medical malpractice.

-• Defamation Cases: These cases involve claims of damage to reputation due to false or misleading statements.
+- Defamation Cases: Claims involving damage to reputation due to false or misleading statements.
 The Supreme Court has exclusive jurisdiction over defamation cases in NSW.

-• Property Disputes: This includes matters related to land ownership, boundary disputes, or contractual disagreements concerning real estate.
+- Property Disputes: Matters relating to land ownership, boundary disputes, or real estate contracts.

 Role of the Jury in the Common Law Division

-One distinctive feature of the Common Law Division is the use of a jury in certain types of cases, particularly in criminal trials.
-The jury, composed of citizens, is responsible for evaluating the evidence presented during the trial and deciding whether the accused is guilty or not.
-In civil matters, however, the decision may be made by a judge alone, depending on the nature of the case.
+One distinctive feature of the Common Law Division is the use of a jury in certain types of cases, particularly criminal trials.
+In civil matters, the decision may be made by a judge alone, depending on the nature of the case.

 The Equity Division of the Supreme Court of NSW